Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Methodology

-\textbf{Factoid Chart Question-Answering}: We perform a comprehensive quantitative evaluation of the LVLMs on ChartQA in two different experimental setups, i.e., zero-shot Chain-of-Thought (CoT) \cite{wei2023chainofthought}, and Program-aided Language Models (PAL) \cite{gao2023pal} inspired by their recent success in various domains.
+\paragraph{ChartQA:} We perform a comprehensive quantitative evaluation of the LVLMs on ChartQA in two different experimental setups, i.e., zero-shot Chain-of-Thought (CoT) \cite{wei2023chainofthought}, and Program-aided Language Models (PAL) \cite{gao2023pal} inspired by their recent success in various domains.

-\textbf{Chart Summarization \& Open-ended Chart Question-Answering}: To automatically evaluate and assess the performance of LVLMs in chart summarization and Open-ended Chart Question-Answering tasks, we employ both quantitative and qualitative evaluation methods.
-For the automatic evaluation, like prior work~\cite{kantharaj-etal-2022-chart}, we leverage a suite of automatic evaluation metrics, including \textbf{BLEU} \cite{papineni2002bleu}, \textbf{CIDEr} \cite{vedantam2015cider}, \textbf{BLEURT} \cite{sellam2020bleurt}, \textbf{BERTScore} \cite{Zhang2017}, and \textbf{Perplexity} \cite{pplx}.
-Further, we also employ an automatic hallucination detection metric \textbf{FAVA} \cite{mishra2024finegrained} in the Chart Summarization task.
-In terms of qualitative evaluation, we perform an extensive human evaluation on 120 random samples, with 30 from the Pew dataset and 90 from Statista for Chart Summarization.
-Each sample includes a chart, underlying data table, gold summary, and generated summaries by Gemini and GPT4V.
-We compare the LVLM-generated summaries on three key criteria: \textbf{Factual Correctness}, \textbf{Coherence}, and \textbf{Fluency}.
-Similarly, in the Open-ended Chart Question-Answering task, we conduct a human evaluation study that assesses the same three criteria: Factual Correctness, Coherence, and Fluency.